Super-robbin/CV/README.md

 ### Problem-solving

 I have always liked solving problems and riddles.
 However, my experience at Pixxa as shop manager significantly improved my critical thinking and my approach towards problems.
 When managing a shop, everyday was a different challenge.
 I developed a much deeper understanding on how to eveluate problems by finding the causes, analysing a range of possible solutions and eventually making a decision.
 The valuable knowledge gained at Pixxa ensured a much stronger journey during my business studies at University of West London and Makers, where problem-solving was key to succeed.

+### Active-listener

+Most of my working experiences were client based, thus I had to be able to deal with stakeholders at all levels.
+One key thing that I have learnt is that communication is really important, but when working with clients, being an active listener may be more beneficial.
+Therefore, I worked on this aspect and improved it throughout the years.
+As a result, I am now able to understand stakeholders' needs/requirements much faster and clearer, and deliver a much better service/product.

+### Flexible and Adaptable

+I tend to easily adapt to changes, I understand that today's world is constantly evolving and so are the businesses.
+At SoloAffitti Inc., I learnt how to quickly react to market changes and clients' needs in order to maintain a stable flow between demand and offer.
+Since then, I continously grew this essential skill and made it stronger.
+At Makers, being adaptable helped me to overcome the different challenges encountered throuhout the group projects, such as changes in product requirements.

+### Time-management